1. You will experience the diverse culture

 Nepal is home to over 35 ethnic groups, each having its unique language, belief, festival, and art.
-For example, the Newar people, the earliest inhabitant of Kathmandu Valley, still speaks its own language – Newari or Nepal Bhasa and observes its own festivals such as Swanti, which is a lavish five-day festival highlighting the central role women in the household.
-Visiting Nepal gives you a fantastic opportunity to get out of your comfort zone and immerse yourself into their distinctive cultures.
+For example, the Newar people, the earliest inhabitant of Kathmandu Valley, still speak their own language – Newari or Nepal Bhasa and observes their own festivals such as Swanti, which is a lavish five-day festival highlighting the central role of women in the household.
+Visiting Nepal gives you a fantastic opportunity to get out of your comfort zone and immerse yourself in their distinctive cultures.

 2. You will explore incredible heritage sites

 Home to two fascinating UNESCO World Cultural Heritage Sites, Kathmandu Valley and Lumbini, Nepal will never disappoint enthusiasts of history, art, and architecture.
 In Kathmandu valley, the spiritual heart of Nepal, you will find numerous medieval temples, enchanting Buddhist monasteries, and stupas while a trip to Lumbini, the birthplace of Lord Buddha, can also be a delightful and enlightening experience.

 People in Nepal are exceedingly warm and welcoming.
 They believe guests are God and always try to make you feel at home.
 They never fail to serve you tea and offer you help when needed.
 Ask a friend who has visited Nepal before and they will tell you how friendly the Nepali people are.
 It is little wonder that there comes such a saying that while you first come to Nepal for the mountains, you return here for the people.